 The following is a brief explanation of how to prepare your shipment for cementum aging at Matson’s Lab.
 If you have not worked with us before, please visit Prepare Your Specimens for some important instructions, then return to this shipping page for further information.

 For detailed instructions on tooth extraction and packaging in the field, click here.

 If you are a biologist or researcher supervising or delegating tasks to field teams and hunter check stations, this guide will explain sample requirements, tooth types, and extractions to your team.
-The instructions are designed to streamline the tooth extraction and packaging process so your specimens stay organized in the field and can be sent to Matson’s Lab most efficiently.
+The instructions are designed to streamline the tooth extraction and packaging process so your specimens stay organized in the field and can be sent to Matson’s Lab for cementum aging most efficiently.